dreamcatcher-tech/napps/crm/moneyworks-sync/process.md

 # Process Overview

-This module coordinates synchronization between:
+This module coordinates and enforces a two-way sync between:

-- **MoneyWorks Server**: The authoritative data store (via REST).
+- **MoneyWorks Server**: The authoritative data store (exposed via REST).
-- **`moneyworks`**: A git branch mirroring MoneyWorks state.
+- **`moneyworks`**: A Git branch mirroring MoneyWorks data.
-- **`changes`**: A git branch where external application processes submit pending updates for MoneyWorks.
+- **`changes`**: A Git branch where external processes submit XML updates.
-- **Application Processes**: Other modules or services that create/modify records in the `changes` branch.
+- **Application Processes**: Other modules or services creating new or modified XML records that eventually must be pushed into MoneyWorks.

-Only this module updates the `moneyworks` branch after polling the MoneyWorks Server and applies changes coming from the `changes` branch if prerequisites are met.
+Below is a refined version with the **exact** steps for writing into MoneyWorks, pausing polling, verifying data, and merging.

+---

 ## 1. MoneyWorks Branch

-- Reflects a faithful snapshot of the MoneyWorks Server.
+- Reflects the official state of the MoneyWorks server at any given time.
-- Updated by this module whenever the polling cycle detects new changes from MoneyWorks.
+- Updated exclusively by this module during normal polling cycles or after applying changes from the `changes` branch.

+**Key points**

+- **No external commits** should ever go directly to `moneyworks`.
+- Polling runs on a configured interval to detect new or updated records on the MoneyWorks server.
+- Committed changes always include a _sync marker_ (the last modified timestamp) in the commit message or config file.

+---

 ## 2. Changes Branch

-- Holds edits queued by external processes for insertion into MoneyWorks.
-- The `changes` branch does **not** need to reference the exact commit of the `moneyworks` branch; it just needs to be based on a point where `changes` was last synchronized with `moneyworks`.
+- This branch is where external applications place new or modified XML files that must be written into MoneyWorks.
+- **Never** merges into the `moneyworks` branch, but whenever changes occur in the moneyworks branch, the moneyworks branch is merged into the changes branch by outside processes.
+- The module will watch for commits here.
+When it detects them, it begins a **write** workflow.

+---

 ## 3. Synchronizing Changes Branch to MoneyWorks

-1. The module polls the `changes` branch for new commits.
-2. If the `moneyworks` branch has progressed since the last time `changes` was synchronized, the module looks back to that last synchronization point.
-3. As long as the changes on `changes` aren’t invalidated by subsequent `moneyworks` commits, the new edits are applied to MoneyWorks.
-4. In rare cases, a conflict might arise if the `moneyworks` branch is altered between the time we pull the latest from MoneyWorks and the moment we commit new data.
-In that case, the commit will fail, and the user will be alerted.

-> **Note**: External processes know their changes have been applied by watching
-> for corresponding updates in the main branch.
-If they see the exact file
-> changes appear, they confirm success.
-If they see unexpected modifications,
-> they should raise a conflict warning.
+When new commits appear on `changes`, the module initiates the following
+sequence:

+1. **Suspend Polling**\
+   Temporarily pause the regular fetch-from-MoneyWorks cycle to avoid concurrency conflicts.

+2. **Ensure `moneyworks` Is Current**\
+   Run one final polling cycle from MoneyWorks to confirm the `moneyworks` branch is fully up to date.
+This ensures there are no unaccounted-for changes on MoneyWorks’s side.

+3. **Compare Commits**\
+   Identify exactly which XML records in `changes` differ from `moneyworks`.
+   (These diffs represent pending edits to be applied to the MoneyWorks server.)

+4. **Import Changes into MoneyWorks**\
+   Use MoneyWorks’s REST API (`import`) to insert or update the relevant records.
+Any mismatch in sequence numbers, collisions, or major data conflicts will halt the process and require manual resolution.

+---

 ## 4. Verification

-- After pushing new edits into MoneyWorks, the module polls again to confirm the remote database state matches the changes.
-- The module **commits** these new changes into the `moneyworks` branch as the canonical representation.
+- The module checks that the newly updated MoneyWorks data **matches** the edited XML from `changes`.
+- If a mismatch arises (e.g. data was altered by another user in MoneyWorks), the sync process will fail, logging a conflict for manual resolution.

+---

 ## 5. Completion

-- If the `moneyworks` branch now reflects the same changes that were in the `changes` branch, the updates have been successfully recorded in MoneyWorks.
-- The `changes` branch remains available for subsequent edits.
+- If no conflicts, the now-merged `moneyworks` branch is the single source of truth reflecting every change from MoneyWorks _and_ from `changes`.
+- External processes know the update succeeded when the corresponding XML commit appears (with identical content) in `moneyworks`.
+- Normal polling continues at the configured interval.

+---

+### Conflict Handling

+- **Non-trivial conflicts** (e.g. the record changed in MoneyWorks after last poll, or the branch diverged unexpectedly) cause the module to halt further writes and log an error.
+- A human operator or external conflict resolution process must decide how to handle these discrepancies before resuming normal operations.

+---

+### Summary

+This process ensures safe, reliable synchronization between MoneyWorks (via REST) and the Git repository’s two branches (`moneyworks`, `changes`), protecting against conflicts and preserving a complete audit trail of all XML changes.